MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-14 a 16 dígitos que podem ser formatados ou não formatados (ddddd) e que devem passar no teste luhn.
+14 a 16 dígitos que podem ser formatados ou não formatados (dddd) e que devem passar no teste luhn.

 ### <a name="pattern"></a>Padrão